 With Harmonya's enriched product data:

-This level of clarity empowers beverage category managers to respond to health trends in real time—faster than syndicated data ever could.
+This level of clarity empowers beverage category managers to respond to health trends in real time.
 When emerging preferences surface around natural sweeteners or new functional benefits, Harmonya equips teams to act immediately, not months later.

 With Harmonya, ingredient insights become actionable, scalable, and aligned with how consumers actually shop.
 That’s the difference between reacting to trends and leading them.